ANNER87/Assurity/README.md

 	Print files - All the files printed with correlations values for each test execution.

-	Aggregate Test - The files with Aggreate test logs and aggreate results table for each test execution.
+	Aggregate Test - The files with Aggregate test logs and aggregate results table for each test execution.

         JTL file of the results of Non GUI mode  - testresult.jtl - This one can be opend from JMeter tool as well